pixelpshr/OpenC2SIM.github.io/Software/Library/CS/C2SIMSDK/C2SIMSDKSampleApp/README.md

 * C2SIMProtocol - "SISO-STD-C2SIM" (or "BML")
 * C2SIMProtocolVersion - "1.0.0" for published standard, or legacy version (e.g. v9="0.0.9")

-These settings can be overridden via command line parameters (described below)
+These settings can be overridden via command line parameters (described further down)

 ## Building and Running